kamilbaranskicom/click-n-cue/README.md

 Todo:
 * other languages,
 * speed/tune automation (with host automation),
-* correct values on knobs.
+* correct values on knobs,
+* improve the cue samples (dynamics and frequencies),
+* other click samples?

 There's also <a href="https://github.com/kamilbaranskicom/kb_ReaScripts/blob/master/kb_Rename%20and%20color%20selected%20items%20depending%20on%20MIDI%20notes.lua">the script for renaming items according to cues</a>.